 Remove friction for your team and grow faster

-How companies benefiting from the Inflation Reduction Act can reduce friction from their growth path
+How companies benefitting from the Inflation Reduction Act can reduce friction from their growth path

 In 2008, Molly Graham started work at a fledgling tech company called Facebook.
 The company was so small at that point, she split her time between HR/recruiting and developing Facebook’s long-term mobile strategy.